The Truth about Malalignment: What it Means and Why it is Important…

 This is where Chiropractors and many other forms of manual therapy come in.
 This is what we mean by “finding the cause” of your injury.
 Obviously it is important to treat the injured tissue and assist the healing process in the affected area, but in my opinion, it is infinitely more important to determine why the injured tissue got injured in the first place!

 Treatment of malalignment is an intricate process and involves:

 - Identifying the malalignment pattern and vulnerable tissues

 - Restoring movement in, or “unlocking” affected joints

 - Relaxing tight muscles

 - Providing pain relief, inflammatory control and assisting healing in injured tissues

 - Advice on building and maintaining musculoskeletal symmetry

-At the end of the day, achieving and maintaining a healthy, strong, well aligned musculoskeletal system is achieved through dedication and commitment of both you and your therapist!
+At the end of the day, achieving and maintaining a healthy, strong, well-aligned musculoskeletal system is achieved through the dedication and commitment of both you and your therapist!
 Or in the words of Thomas Jefferson: “If you want to have something you have never had, you need to do something you have never done”.

 Take control of your body, take control of your health!